nelioasousa/cs-study/teach-yourself-cs/algor-and-ds/README.md

 Omega: `f(x) = Omega(g(x))` if there is a positive constant `c` where `c * g(x) <= f(x)` for `x` greater than some initial value `n`.

 Theta: `f(x) = Theta(g(x))` if `f(x) = O(g(x))` and `f(x) = Omega(g(x))` for `x` greater than some initial value `n`.

+## Chapter 3: Data Structures
+There are contiguous data structures and linked data structures, sometimes both (likes Tries).
+Some advantages of linked structures over arrays:
+- There's no "running out of bounds", since a arbitrary located memory space can be linked to the structure;
+- Insertion and deletion are more simple, since there's no need to keep the structure contiguous;
+- With large records (large objects being store in memory), moving pointers is easier than moving the objects itself.

+Now, the advatages of arrays (continguous structures) over linked structures:
+- Space efficiency, since there's no need to reserve memory for pointers (linked strucures have more metadata);
+- Random access, allowing constant time lookups given the item index;
+- Better memory locality and cache performance than random pointer jumping.

+A dictionary is an abstract data type for storing mappings of elements (key-value pairs).
+To store an object `x` in a dictionary, we must supply a key that uniquely identifies this object.
+The key can be embedded in the object (e.g., as an attribute `x.key`) or can be externally supplied.
+The object can then be queried using only the key.
+The operatios supported by a dictionary can be summarized as:
+- `Search(D, k)`: `D` is the dictionary instance and `k` is the key;
+- `Insert(D, x)`: `x` is the object to be stored in the dictionary using `x.key` as the key;
+- `Delete(D, x)`: `x` is the object to be deleted (if present) from the dicitonary `D`;

+Some dictionary implementations remember the order of insertion, while others store the keys in sorted order.
+It is also common to not guarantee any specific order of iteration over the dictionary elements, especially in hash table implementations.

+The book pointed out the efficiency of basic operations in dictionary implementations using sorted and unsorted arrays, singly linked lists, and doubly linked lists.

+The book have a really good introduction to binary search trees and about they insertion/search/deletion operations and efficiency.
+Also, briefly explain balanced binary trees.